 Wood and Tree Branches for Decoration

-Speakers made from recycled wood and lampshades made from disposable wooden chopsticks are some examples of how wood can be utilized into beautiful items.
-Christmas trees, candle holders and ornaments are no exception and can be made using leftover wood pieces and tree branches.
+Speakers made from recycled wood and lampshades made from disposable wooden chopsticks are some examples of how wood can be utilized in beautiful items.
+Christmas Trees, candle holders, and ornaments are no exception and can be made using leftover wood pieces and tree branches.

 Christmas Tree Ornaments